Alexisphysics2811/manimIVT/README.md

-Intermediate Value Theorem for R^n proof as a manim animation
+# Intermediate Value Theorem for R^n

+Code for a manim animation that showcases the Intermediate Value Theorem (IVT) generalized for functions defined from R^n to R